 Although being slighted or underestimated by someone may sting for a moment at the time, it is a great opportunity to reflect.

-When it happened to me, not that long ago, I took it as a signal to look in the mirror and get a vivid picture of how I want to run Get Shot By Ella and its essence at the heart core.
+When it happened to me, not that long ago, I took it as a signal to look in the mirror and get a vivid picture of how I want to strive to manifest.

-The words of the guest speaker at that networker ring true.
-At the end of the day, people and relationships are the true abundance manifested through Get Shot By Ella.
+The words of the guest speaker at that networking event ring true.
+At the end of the day, people and relationships are true abundance.